Big Boots and Batmania: 35 Weird Facts About Australia

-During her three years in power, she managed to push through more legislation than megafauna, but they’re now all sadly extinct.
+Australia used to be home to its own breeds of megafauna, but they’re now all sadly extinct.
 Why?
-It’s been suggested that the country’s earliest inhabitants may have wiped them out, or a changing climate couuld have been responsible.
+It’s been suggested that the country’s earliest inhabitants may have wiped them out, or a changing climate could have been responsible.
 Yet, we’ll possibly never know.

 And maybe it’s for the best.
 I for one, find the idea of giant, veiny kangaroos terrifying.